lhypds/tcopy/README.md

 2 machines must both have access to the server.

 Storage mode:
-Use shared storage between two computers.
+Use a shared storage between two computers.
 2 computers must both have access to the shared storage.